sheamunion/dbc-phase-0/week-4/nums-letters.md

 #4.2 Number, Letters, and Variable Assignments

+##Release 1

-##What does puts do?
+###What does puts do?

 <code>puts</code> will simply print the output to the console on a new line.
 It does not return anything.

-##What is an integer?
+###What is an integer?
 What is a float?

 An integer is a number without decimals. e.g.: 1, 900, and -53562 are all integers.

 A float is a number with decimals. e.g.: 1.49, 53.90, and -0.312 are all floats.

-##What is the difference between float and integer division?
+###What is the difference between float and integer division?
 How would you explain the difference to someone who doesn't know anything about programming?

 *Note: I assume the reader doesn't know anything about programming but s/he does know basic mathematics terminology.*